bausk/impostors-howto/gulp-docker-ghost.md

 }
 ```

-- [5] [Stolen off Stackoverflow](https://stackoverflow.com/questions/44551822/import-css-from-node-modules-using-gulp-sass/44551823), I need SASS to be able to see installed node_modules to do the following.
+- [5] [Stolen off Stackoverflow](https://stackoverflow.com/questions/44551822/import-css-from-node-modules-using-gulp-sass/44551823), I need SASS to be able to see installed node_modules to be able to include SCSS from NPM modules, as shown below.

+- [6] I also have to include the actual sources here because including them in `src(...)` later on will break the PostCSS build.
+I haven't found a better solution for now.

 Now we can include SASS sources in our CSS which is so far plain PostCSS: